Roasted Beet and Potato Borscht

 - 2 pounds red beets, scrubbed, peeled, and cut into a medium dice

 - 1 pound russet potatoes, peeled and cut into a medium dice

 - 3 to 5 sprigs thyme

 - 5 cups low-sodium chicken broth or water

 - 1 tablespoon red-wine vinegar

 Preheat oven to 400 degrees.
-In a roasting pan or rimmed baking sheet, toss together beets, potatoes, shallots, thyme, and olive oil; season with salt and pepper.
-Arrange in a single layer and roast until beets and potatoes are cooked through, about 45 minutes.
+In a roasting pan or on a rimmed baking sheet, toss together beets, potatoes, shallots, thyme, and olive oil; season with salt and pepper.
+Arrange in a single layer and roast until beets and potatoes are tender, about 45 minutes.

 Discard thyme.
-Add vegetables to a medium pot, along with broth.
-Bring to a simmer over medium-high.
-With a potato masher or back of a wooden spoon, mash some vegetables until soup is thick and chunky.
-Stir in vinegar and season to taste with salt and pepper.
-To serve, top with sour cream, parsley, and scallion greens, if desired.
+Add vegetables to a medium pot along with broth.
+Bring to a simmer over medium-high and cook to heat through.
+With a potato masher or the back of a wooden spoon, mash some vegetables until soup is thick and chunky.
+Stir in vinegar and season with salt and pepper.
+Divide among bowls; top with sour cream, scallion greens, and parsley; serve.